-A U.S. federal trademark registration is a valuable business.
+A U.S. federal trademark registration is a valuable commodity.
 It’s how consumers in the marketplace identify your goods and services apart from those of your competitors.
 It’s also invaluable in stopping your competitors from adopting trademarks that are confusingly similar to yours.

 But the path to securing a U.S. federal trademark is often riddled with obstacles.
 With that in mind, we have prepared this article so that trademark owners can understand the U.S. trademark registration process and the steps involved therein.